KyleWilliford/bemore/README.md

 https://zeustracker.abuse.ch/blocklist.php?download=badips

 HTTP POST `/find_any_match` Checks a given text input against all of the above databases.

+### OAuth API

+The `/auth` REST paths are used to handle OAuth requests.

+HTTP GET produces `text/plain` media type content. `/auth` Authorizes a request to install the slackboat app into the requestor's workspace.

 # Future Improvements and TODOs